 PhD 2011, Stanford University

-Areas of Interest: Social Stratification, Sociology of Education, Urban Sociology
+Areas of Interest: Social Stratification and Inequality, Sociology of Education, Urban Sociology

 338 Uris Hall